prabhupavitra/prabhupavitra.github.io/_projects/loan_amortization.md

 </figure>

 <span style="font-family:Georgia; font-size:18px;">
-We will be using IF statements in the amortization table so that changes in the “Number of Years” and/or “Payments per Year” input variables will be correctly incorporated into the cells.
-We use the excel functions PMT, IPMT, and PPMT to compute the “Payment” and “Interest” and “Repayment of Principal” column entries, respectively.
-Figure 3 depicts amortization schedule for our input from loan summary section.
+This concludes the implementation of loan amortization using microsoft excel.
 To modify any of the cells or edit the worksheet, you can fork my [github repository](https://github.com/prabhupavitra/Financial-Modeling/) or download this workbook by clicking on this [link](https://github.com/prabhupavitra/Financial-Modeling/blob/master/CodeFiles/Amortization.xlsx).</span>

 #### Loan Amortization using Python

 <span style="font-family:Georgia; font-size:18px;">
-To begin, we shall recreate a layout similar to that created in the excel spreadsheet.
+To begin, we shall recreate a layout similar to that of excel spreadsheet.
 For obvious reasons, we will use the pandas library to achieve such a layout since this project demands us to create data frames.
 The first step is to load the required libraries and then we will create user defined functions for generating the loan summary, sensitivity analysis and the amortization schedule.</span>

 ```python
 # Libraries needed